panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 ## 2. Preparing the Fetcher interface

-What's great about the decorator pattern is that it lets you add functionality on top of some base functionality (decorate) in a flexible and loosely coupled way.
+The decorator pattern is useful because it enables adding functionality  (in other words &mdash; decorate) on top of basic logic in a flexible and loosely coupled manner.

-If you aren't familiar with the decorator pattern, I suggest reading the [decorator pattern explanation](https://refactoring.guru/design-patterns/decorator).
+If you aren't familiar with the decorator pattern, I suggest reading about [how it works](https://refactoring.guru/design-patterns/decorator).

 Applying the decorator to enhance the `fetch()` requires a few simple steps.